pieterlange/kube-backup/README.md

   * `GIT_PREFIX_PATH` - Path to the subdirectory in your repository.
 Default: `.`
   * `NAMESPACES` - List of namespaces to export.
 Default: all
   * `GLOBALRESOURCES` - List of global resource types to export.
 Default: `namespace`
   * `RESOURCETYPES` - List of resource types to export.
-Default: `ingress deployment configmap svc rc ds customresourcedefinition networkpolicy statefulset storageclass cronjob`.
+Default: `ingress deployment configmap svc rc ds networkpolicy statefulset storageclass cronjob`.
 Notice that `Secret` objects are intentionally not exported by default (see [git-crypt section](#git-crypt) for details).
   * `GIT_USERNAME` - Display name of git user.
 Default: `kube-backup`
   * `GIT_EMAIL` - Email address of git user.
 Default: `kube-backup@example.com`
   * `GIT_BRANCH` - Use a specific git branch .
 Default: `master`